Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Our results

 \end{kov}

 This result improves Theorem \ref{gp1}.

 \begin{rem} If $t \le 6$, then Theorem \ref{main} gives and the lower bound in Corollary \ref{maincor} still holds.
 On the other hand putting $r=3$ and $t=2$ into Corollary \ref{runifbergek2t} (a), we get a lower bound of $n^{3/2}/3\sqrt{3}$, which is larger.
-For this particular case, the best upper bound known is $n^{3/2}/\sqrt{10}$ \cite{C_5_C_4}. \end{rem}
+For this particular case, the best upper bound known is $ex_3(n,K_{2,2})\le (1+o(1))n^{3/2}/\sqrt{10}$ due to Ergemlidze, Gy\H{o}ri, Methuku, Tompkins and Salia \cite{C_4}. \end{rem}